 6. Find the association

 You’ll find dozens of associations, non-profit organizations and clubs on almost every topic imaginable.
-Look up the Encyclopedia of Associations (a three-volume set), from your library and find something that’s relevant to your subject of interest.
 You can call them up and ask their public affairs department to recommend someone.
 You can also do this with the public affairs offices at universities.
 Each of these institutions offers access to an abundance of perfect sources.

 7. Get on Google